rmclarklab/mite_eQTL/README.md

   To transfer gene models from the prior <i>T. urticae</i> genome that was not assembled to chromosomes, to the three-chromosome genome, see script ```GFF_record.py``` under GFF_update folder. <br>
   To combine the added gene models to the current GFF3 file and sort it using [gff3sort.pl](https://github.com/billzt/gff3sort). <br>
   Transform from GFF3 to GTF format using script ```gff2gtf.py``` under GFF_update folder. <br>
-  To compress and add index for GFF/GTF, see below:
+  To compress and add index for GFF/GTF, see below (the output was converted to the GTF file used for subsequence analyses, see below):

 ```bash
 # sort gff using gff3sort.pl